Travel Insurance New Zealand

 Currency in New Zealand

-The currency of New Zealand is the New Zealand Dollar (NZD), symbolised as “$” or “NZ$”.
-It is available in coins and notes of various denominations.
-Credit and debit cards are also commonly used.
+The New Zealand Dollar is available in coins and notes of various denominations.
 Currency exchange facilities are available at airports, banks, and authorised centres.
+Credit and debit cards are also commonly used in New Zealand.

 Where to Stay in New Zealand

-How to Get A Visa for a New Zealand Trip
+How to Get a Visa for a New Zealand Trip

 Travel Documents Needed for New Zealand